 Even with testing, security loopholes can be discovered after an app enters the market.
 Once loopholes are detected, updates need to be pushed to users.
 If exploited, unpatched vulnerabilities can lead to the theft of medical data, which can be used to commit identity theft and fraud.

 mHealth apps can be divided into subjects and non-subjects to patient privacy regulations.
 To know if you need to strictly comply with the requirements of HIPAA, GDPR, PIPEDA, or other laws, check out the table below.

-Whether you’re building a health app for hospital use or for individuals looking to be proactive about their own care, you should entrust your app to an expert team.
+Whether you’re building a health app for hospital use or for individuals looking to be proactive about their own care, you should entrust your app to an expert team with healthcare software development experience.
 If you have a general idea and need assistance, contact us.
 Our developers will gladly provide a rough time and cost estimate and guide you through the process of app development for your project.